frederic-perez/AmE-dictionary/data/idioms.md

 __wallow in something__ _Do not wallow in failure._
 __walls have ears__ Someone might be eavesdropping. _Let’s talk in my office—out here, the walls have ears._
 __want out__ _When it became hard you wanted out._
+__war chest__ :two: A financial reserve collected and maintained for specific political purposes, especially election campaigns. _The party has been able to strengthen its war chest ahead of the midterm elections, thanks to huge donations from across the tech sector._
+__warmed-over__ Unoriginal, reused, or derivative.
+An allusion to reheated leftover food.
 __wash (someone’s) mouth out (with soap)__ To punish someone for using rude, vulgar, or obscene language by cleaning their mouth with soap (usually used merely as a threat).
 __wash over (someone or something)__
 __wash something down__ _Wash it down with a glass of milk._